 Website slowness is one of the most common issues web developers have to troubleshoot.
 It can also be one of the most difficult issues to identify.
 Network speeds, hardware sizing, website traffic levels, code quality, and configuration are just a few of the factors that can contribute to a website’s speed or slowness.

-To learn how to configure New Relic to work with Acquia Cloud, see Configuring performance monitoring settings (New Relic).
 To get started using New Relic's interface, see The New Relic User Interface on newrelic.com.

 Using the New Relic dashboard

 New Relic’s dashboard provides an abundance of data, but not all of it may be relevant to your troubleshooting needs.
 When Acquia’s Global Support Team uses New Relic to diagnose issues, its primary focus is on the Web transactions graph.
 This graph allows you to see the amount of time, on average, pages are taking to load, and it divides that time into four components: PHP, Database, Memcache, and Web External.

 The PHP component reflects how much time is spent processing website code.
 On a Drupal website, this includes Drupal core and any contributed or custom modules.

 The Database portion shows how much time is spent processing MySQL requests.

 The Memcache portion indicates how much time is spent pulling data from Memcached, if you have enabled it on your website.
 In most instances, enabling Memcached will reduce the amount of time your website spends processing data in MySQL.